cschneider/Karaf-Tutorial/voting/README.txt

 h1.
 Overview

-Tutorial how to use all ESB features together to implement a Voting service that can be used through rest and twitter and has a web based UI for the Results.
+Tutorial how to use all integration features together to implement a Voting service that can be used through rest and twitter and a web based UI.

 It shows how to: